chevah/geck/docs/styleguide/javascript.rst

 CSS interaction
 ===============

-Use `js-CSS-CLASS-NAME` for any CSS classes that are used from JS.
+Use ``js-CSS-CLASS-NAME`` for any CSS classes that are used from JS.

-Use `test-CSS-CLASS-NAME` for any CSS classes that is used in the testing code.
+Use ``test-CSS-CLASS-NAME`` for any CSS classes that are used in the testing code.

 Make sure these classes have no CSS properties.